ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 #### Notes

 - Both 7-bit and 8-bit I/O modes are supported by Terminal ctrl.
-However, it is highly recommended that 8-bit mode should only be enabled to support legacy applications that requires it.
+However, it is highly recommended that 8-bit mode be only enabled to support legacy applications that require it.
 8-bit I/O does not play well with UTF-8, since some control bytes in the 8-bit C1 region are also legitimate UTF-8 sequences.
 They will likely to confuse the parser.
 - Terminal ctrl's parser also allows switching between UTF-8 and non UTF-8 modes on-the-fly, if required.
 This can come in handy on networked environments.
 - APCs are supported for both internal and external scripting: Future versions of Terminal ctrl will add an internal scripting interface.
 Applications using Terminal ctrl can externally utilize the APCs to create their application specific scripting channels.